MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/automatically-connect.md

 ---
-title: Connect your SQL Server to Azure Arc
+title: Automatically connect your SQL Server to Azure Arc
-description: Connect an instance of SQL Server to Azure Arc.
+description: Automatically connect an instance of SQL Server to Azure Arc.
 Allows you to manage SQL Server centrally, as an Arc-enabled resource.
 author: anosov1960
 ms.author: sashan
 ms.reviewer: mikeray, maghan